Education Essentials for Students with Idiopathic Hypersomnia

 - Resources for Families of K-12 Students with Idiopathic Hypersomnia

-Higher Education Program: In late summer, 2015, the Higher Ed Conversations Project was initiated in direct response to the identified need for useful academic adjustments for college students with idiopathic hypersomnia (IH).
+In late summer 2015, the Higher Ed Conversations Project was initiated in response to the recognized need for useful academic adjustments for college students with idiopathic hypersomnia (IH).
 Exploratory interviews (28) were conducted over the course of a year with administrators, faculty, disability services providers, college students (current students, recent graduates, students who stopped out* or dropped out) and their families.
-Those interviews informed several of the Education Essentials guides, and throughout the 2016/17 school year, volunteers collaborated and lent their professional expertise to develop additional guides for parents, students, and physicians, for posting to the Hypersomnia Foundation Website.
-We hope to provide additional postings by early 2018.
+Those interviews informed several of the Education Essentials guides, and throughout the 2016/17 school year, volunteers collaborated and lent their professional expertise to develop additional guides for parents, students, and physicians.

 Higher Ed Directory of Guides